edchelstephens/upskilling/aws/virtual_private_cloud(vpc)/vpc.md

 - Isolate instances from the internet, wehther it having access to the internet or it being accessible from the internet.
 - You also want to isolate instances from other instances
 - Isolate instances from on-premise networks

+# Creating VPCs

+1. Resist the temptation to go with the default settings
+- The Defualt Is(usually) the Enemy